 - Regular visits from our homestay coordinator(s).

-- Medical coverage through Medical Services Plan of BC or / and Guard Me Insurance from arrival to departure.
+- Medical coverage through Medical Services Plan of BC (See BC MSP procedure document) or / and Guard Me Insurance from arrival to departure.

 As we have a small international program, each of our visiting students is promoted within their school community through the use of ‘student Ambassador’ posters.
 These can be used to summarize the students experiences in Canada.